-As the world’s population continues to grow the energy demands are also rising.
-For some time now, most of the common devices in our home, work, and even social lives rely on power to function.
+As the world’s population continues to grow, energy demands are also rising.
+For some time now, most of the common devices in our homes, workplaces, and even social lives rely on power to function.
 Developing countries are also relying on heavy industries much more in a bid to boost prosperity.
 The trending topic, however, is climate change and renewables.
 Sources of clean energy can be harnessed to ensure the population has the power it needs to sustain its way of living without using up vital resources.
 But how exactly is this power generated?

 In this study, we focus on one greener method that accounts for around 16% of world power generation: hydropower.
 Harnessing power from water sources is made possible by water turbines and pumps such as centrifugal pumps and their impeller pump components.
 Here we offer an introductory understanding of turbines and pumps in turbomachinery applications.

 Water Turbine Design Types